layilin/SP23-33852/_texts/sc-page159.md

 - THE truly great, tho' from a hostile clime, [620]
 - The sacred Nine embalm; then, Muses, chant,
-- In grateful numbers, Gallic Lewis' praise:[^f159n4]
+- In grateful numbers, Gallic Lewis'[^f159n4] praise:
 - For private murder quell'd; for laurel'd arts,
 - Invented, cherish'd in his native realm;
 - For rapine[^f159n5] punish'd; for grim famine fed; [625]